-The Agreement on Climate Transformation 2015 (ACT 2015) consortium is a group of the world’s top climate experts from developing and developed countries that has joined together to catalyze discussion and build momentum toward reaching a global climate agreement at the forthcoming UN Framework Convention on Climate Change (UNFCCC) summit in December 2015.
+The Agreement for Climate Transformation 2015 (ACT 2015) initiative is a consortium of the world’s top climate experts from developing and developed countries that has joined together to catalyze discussion and build momentum toward reaching a global climate agreement at the forthcoming UN Framework Convention on Climate Change (UNFCCC) summit in December 2015.
 Since early 2014, the ACT 2015 consortium has conducted in-depth research and global engagement with key stakeholders to explore the core elements of the Paris Agreement and identify options for addressing them in an ambitious and effective post-2020 regime.

 The consortium has conducted in-depth research and analysis on key aspects of the 2015 agreement and the key political challenges and opportunities posed in moving toward an outcome in Paris.